candango/automatoes/docs/index.rst

 Why?
 ====

-Bacause Let's Encrypt's point is to be automatic and seamless and ManuaLE was designed to be manual.
+Because Let's Encrypt's point is to be automatic and seamless and ManuaLE was designed to be manual.

 Automatoes will add automatic workflows and new features to evolve ManuaLe's